ciruxeno/ldoa-architecture/README.md

 Those failures become new Situations that must be judged, handled, delegated, repaired, or declared as Breakdowns.

+The operation continues because the failure is not treated as the denial of reality.
+It is treated as another Situation to be attended.

 ## Pattern Structure

-LDOA is composed of several internal models:
+LDOA is composed of several internal models.

+These models exist to preserve the core relation between **Situations**, **Beings**, the **ontological domain of language**, and **Operational Continuity**.

-- **Behavior Model** — defines how a Being fulfills its promises when a Situation appears.
+* **Behavior Model** — defines how a Being fulfills its promises when a Situation appears.
-- **Faculty, Capability, and Cognition Model** — separates native modes of operation from acquired abilities and internal memory.
+* **Faculty, Act of Being, Capability, and Cognition Model** — separates native modes of operation, operational acts, acquired abilities, and the immutable structural anchor.
-- **Judgment and Breakdown Model** — makes evaluation and operational friction explicit.
+* **Judgment and Breakdown Model** — makes evaluation and operational friction explicit.
-- **Speech Act Model** — defines how produced acts affirm, declare, or expose Breakdowns.
+* **Speech Act Model** — defines how produced acts affirm, declare, or expose Breakdowns.
-- **Authority Model** — defines when a produced act has transformative force.
+* **Authority Model** — defines when a produced act has transformative force.
-- **Common Communication Channel Model** — defines the shared medium through which acts circulate.
+* **Common Communication Channel Model** — defines the shared operational medium through which produced acts circulate, independent of any specific transport.
-- **Unified Language Model** — preserves shared meaning across domains.
+* **Unified Language Model** — preserves shared meaning across domains.
-- **Multi-Domain Context Model** — separates residence, operation, and situation contexts.
+* **Multi-Domain Context Model** — separates residence, operation, and situation contexts.
-- **Metastructure Model** — describes how multiple Beings coordinate through Situations and Speech Acts.
+* **Metastructure Model** — describes how multiple Beings coordinate through Situations and Speech Acts.

 These models are not separate architectures.
 They are dimensions of the same pattern.